Five Things I Learned in Creative Writing Class

 Lessons from Creative Writing Class

-Today, I thought I’d share a few lessons that I learned when I took a creative writing class in college.
+Today, I thought I’d share a few lessons I learned when I took a creative writing class in college.
 This might provide some insight if you’re currently weighing whether to go to college or whether to study creative writing in college.
-This is by no means an exhaustive list; I’m going to highlight the most valuable lessons I learned — things that stuck with me and that altered my life as a writer for the better.
+This is by no means an exhaustive list; I’m going to highlight the most valuable lessons I learned — things that stuck with me and altered my life as a writer for the better.
 You’ll note that all of these are things you can learn outside of a classroom setting, if necessary.

 1. Oh, so that’s what you mean by freewriting.